Can California’s protected farmland fight climate change?

 When examining the loss of farmland, most MALT supporters have a strong understanding of how it impacts wildlife habitat, food security, the rural economy and communities.

-link between climate change and land use
+The link between climate change and land use

 In 2012, UC Davis researchers released a study examining GHG emissions for different types of land use.
 The study found that GHG emissions for urban lands in Yolo County were 70 times greater than for irrigated cropland.
-This study showed that protecting working agricultural lands — rather than converting them to urban use — can reduce potential climate changing emissions.
+This study showed that protecting working agricultural lands — rather than converting them to urban use — can reduce potential climate change emissions.
 This reduction is largely a result of eliminating future increased emissions from decentralized urban development including transportation associated with it.

-areas is at the greatest risk of conversion to urban development, it is at this
+Agricultural land at the edge of urban areas is at the greatest risk of conversion to urban development, and it is at this urban edge where the greatest climate gains can be made.

-conservation easements, can play a key role in state efforts to reduce climate
+Policies and programs that protect farmland and promote sustainable agriculture, such as strong urban growth boundaries and funding for agricultural conservation easements, can play a key role in state efforts to reduce climate change emissions.

 California invests in farmland conservation as strategy to combat climate change